tbegum/Testing_the_ortholog_conjecture/README.md

 ### Brief Description

-This repository contains files associated with our manuscript: "Phylogenetic comparative methods are problematic when applied to gene trees with speciation and duplication nodes: correcting for biases in testing the ortholog conjecture"
+This repository contains files associated with our manuscript: "Phylogenetic comparative methods are problematic when applied to gene trees with speciation and duplication nodes: correcting for biases in testing the ortholog conjecture".

 The files include: